 I wouldn’t be who I am without my mother being my biggest champion throughout my life.

-Despite her natural gravitas, there’s an authentic humility in Trish that is irresistible.
+Despite her natural gravitas, there’s an authentic humility in Trish that's irresistible.
 She doesn’t demand respect, she inspires it.
 Spend one minute with her staff and you’ll see.
-Trish isn’t their boss, she’s the woman they aspire to.
-What inspires me most is that she's achieved enormous success and personal fulfillment - two very different things - while being candidly honest about the sacrifices that must be made when reconciling ambition and family.
+Trish isn’t their boss, she’s the woman they aspire to be.
+What inspires me most is that she's achieved enormous success and personal fulfillment — two very different things — while being candidly honest about the sacrifices that must be made when reconciling ambition and family.

 As we shared drinks, it was evident that Trish wasn’t really thinking about herself when addressing my questions.
 At the heart of her answers, she was conveying to me (and to you) something that school can’t teach us, something our passion and ambition tends to ignore — that no amount of money or moments of fleeting glory can replace the things that matter most.
 For Trish, that’s the love of her family.

 In my eyes, that’s why Trish Regan has it all.